-There are many great reasons to choose to have a GSHP installed under your property.
+There are many great reasons to choose to have a GSHP installed at your property.

-- Provide you with income – the government has set up a Renewable Heat Incentive Scheme (RHI) which can provide you with payments in return for the heat generated.
+Provide you with income – for domestic properties the government has set up a Renewable Heat Incentive Scheme (RHI) which can provide you with payments in return for the heat generated.

 - Is your property suitable for a ground loop?
 It doesn’t have to be particularly big, but the ground needs to be suitable for digging a trench or a borehole and accessible to digging machinery.

 - What fuel will you be replacing?
 The system will pay for itself very quickly if it is replacing an electricity, oil, coal, or bottled gas heating system.
 Heat pumps may not be the best option for homes or businesses using mains gas but the return on investments can still be very good, for example, farmers using mains gas for drying processes.

 - What type of heating system will you use?
 GSHPs can perform better with underfloor heating systems or warm air heating than with radiator-based systems because of the lower water temperatures required.

 - Is the system intended for a new development?
 Combining the installation with other building work can reduce the cost of installing the system.

 - Will the GSHP work with my existing radiators?
 Heat pumps can be used to power the majority of heating systems, but they work particularly efficiently when partnered with larger heating surfaces such as underfloor heating and radiators with large surface areas.

 Ground source heat pumps can actually save you a great deal of money on your property.
 But how much you can save will depend on factors such as what kind of system you currently have, and what kind of pump you are replacing it with.
 The following factors influence the savings you can make: